 Shedding light on the tip of the Wight walk

-St Catherine's Down and Knowles Farm, Blackgang Road, Blackgang, Isle of Wight.
+St Catherine's Point and Knowles Farm, Blackgang Road, Blackgang, Isle of Wight.
 Nearest postcode PO38 2JBRoute details and mapDownload as a print friendly PDF

-Discover an ever-changing landscape boasting panoramic views and a wealth of wildlife, at this most southerly point of the Isle of Wight.
+IMPORTANT NOTE: The route back down to the car park from Step 5 at the end of the Old Blackgang Rd is currently closed for maintenance.
+We'll update this walk once we have more details. ---- Discover an ever-changing landscape boasting panoramic views and a wealth of wildlife, at this most southerly point of the Isle of Wight.
 See the Island’s only surviving onshore lighthouse and explore the area where Marconi made some of his early experiments in radio.
+Some paths are very steep and slippery, so please take appropriate precautions.

 - Bus stop